marcpybus/var-node/README.md

 Modify `network-configuration/nodes.json` to include the domain names or IPs from the nodes you want to connect with.

 ### Network certificate configuration
-Proper configuration of SSL certificates is essential to make **VarNode** a secure way to exchange variant information:
+Proper configuration of SSL certificates is essential to make **var-node** a secure way to exchange variant information:
 - It is necessary to generate a single CA root certificate and key that will be used to sign all certificates used to encrypt and authenticate communication between nodes.
 Use a long passphrase for the key.
 - The validity of the certificates should be short (i.e. 365 days), forcing the reissuance of new certificates once a year.
 - The key and its password should be held by the network administrator, who is responsible for issuing all certificates to valid nodes that provide their Certificate Signing Request file.